Pita-Dough/Pita-Dough.github.io/index.md

 ## About Me

 Hello, I am a Ph.D. student at Caltech.
 I am a microeconomic theorist specializing in algorithmic market design.
-I also have broad interests within behavioral economics, econometrics, and game theory.
+I also have broad interests within behavioral economics, applied microeconomics, and game theory.

 <span style="color:red">I am on the job market now (2024-2025).</span>